0x9090/Weaponites/index.md

 ### Weaponite Words

-The original holey text for the Weaponites was published on 11/27/2020 here:
+The original holey text for the Weaponites was published on 11/27/2020 here:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;[The Weaponite Words](https://gist.github.com/0x9090/25d53f5f06d5299672af19a8d1e9a413)

 ### Support The Cause